 That was the premise in which they co-founded Apple Computer Corporation.
 Then they got lucky when a local store wanted to buy the computers, fully functional with all the parts.

 They offered to pay them $50,000 for an order of their computer and after that, they were in business.
 However, this was a short-term product that they were selling and they knew they needed something better if they were to make an impact on the world of computing.

 The Apple I lacked the basic features that we take for granted today such as a keyboard and monitor.
 So the Apple 2, complete with all features was the product that they knew would change the computing world and they didn’t want to just give it away, so it became their next project.

 Wozniak and Job’s success with the Apple computer shocked IBM who absolutely dominated the industry at the time.
 So a year later they came up with a project that would rival their opposition, the IBM Personal Computer, known in short as the PC and based on an Intel 8080 microprocessor.

-However IBM didn’t see the values in the software, they thought the hardware was the key and the software was just necessary.
+However, IBM didn’t see the values in the software.
+They thought the hardware was the key and the software was just necessary.
 Microsoft on the other hand realized that over time, the software would be a lot more important than the hardware.
-If they had realized that in the beginning then Bill Gates would have been given a different deal entirely.
+If they had realized that in the beginning, Bill Gates would have been given a different deal entirely.